kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Performed [twenty fourth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation24) run of the group.
 Had to undo all changes - did cubids_undo, datalad save, and undo twice so could apply new version of cubids to asl data.

 Performed [twenty fifth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation25) run of the group.
+Reverted back to how things were at Validation22.